Version 2.5 (28 January 2019)

 You are required to declare any competing interests, including any personal involvement or direct financial interest in a case or other matter being discussed.
 You are also required to disclose any financial support related to the manuscript.

-The Journal will implement an online submission system in late 2018.
+The Journal will implement an online submission system in 2019.
 Meanwhile, please submit papers by emailing them to .
 Please read these guidelines before submitting a manuscript.

 Please send all proposals to review books, and suggestions for books to review, to .